yanlaichen/ACCOMPLISH-Computing-Modules/Tangent Approximation App/README.md

 ```

 # Videos
-See this video for a description of the tangent approximation, and this one for a demo of the App.
+See [this video](https://youtu.be/vdrlw1ARdBM) for a description of the tangent approximation module, and [this one](https://youtu.be/5vmueE46YRw) for a demo of the App.